TRUSTED PPP LOAN AND BANK FRAUD ATTORNEYS

 Another defense particularly applicable to fraud is “materiality.”
-In any fraud case, the prosecution must be able to prove that the supposed fraud was “material,” meaning that the deceptive conduct would impact the decision making of a reasonable individual.
-Therefore, if you inflate your payroll by a few hundred dollars, that is not likely to be “material” to the overall eligibility of a PPP loan since a few hundred dollars is an extremely small portion of a PPP loan.
+In any fraud case, the prosecution must be able to prove that the supposed fraud was “material,” meaning that the deceptive conduct would impact the decision-making of a reasonable individual.
+Therefore, inflating your payroll by a few hundred dollars is not likely to be “material” to the overall eligibility of a PPP loan since a few hundred dollars is an extremely small portion of a PPP loan.

-There are many more possible PPP loan and bank fraud defenses, but the exact ones available to you depend on the specific facts and circumstances of your situation.
-If you are under investigation or have been charged with pandemic-related white-collar crime offenses, an expert business lawyer in Atlanta will have the ability to recognize and apply these possible defenses.
+There are much more possible PPP loan and bank fraud defenses, but the exact ones available to you depend on your situation’s specific facts and circumstances.
+Suppose you are under investigation or have been charged with pandemic-related white-collar crime offenses.
+In that case, an expert business lawyer in Atlanta can recognize and apply these possible defenses.

 Knowing when to contact a criminal defense attorney for business fraud can be tricky, but the bottom line is this: when in doubt, it’s always best to be prepared.

 If you received a PPP loan and made mistakes in the application process that you fear might subject you to prosecution, please speak to our bank lawyers.
 Federal cases often begin with a substantial investigation, and you may or may not know you are being investigated.

 As your PPP loan and bank fraud attorneys, we can examine your loan materials and advise on whether you are at risk of a federal investigation.
 From there, we’ll take action to prepare a strong defense in your favor.